Message from the Director

 On behalf of the Department, I extend to you a warm welcome and sincerest regards – please enjoy your time at Carleton University.

-Acting Director of University Safety
+Director of Campus Safety Services

 Brian is a promoter of integrating systems and leveraging technology to provide enhanced service offerings/solutions and convenient service delivery methods to end users.
 He is a member of the International Association of Campus Law Enforcement Administrators (IACLEA), the American Society for Industrial Security (ASIS International), the Ontario Association of College and University Security Administrators (OACUSA), and serves on several university committees and is an active community volunteer and leader.
 He is a strong proponent of community-based policing and is committed to providing a professional, ethical and accountable service responsive to the needs of the Carleton University community.